Mini-Mogul Marsai Martin Covers ESSENCE ‘Girls United’ Digital Cover

 Marsai Martin, a.k.a. the youngest executive producer in Hollywood history, is on the cover of ESSENCE’s first-ever Girls United digital cover and in full bloom with Ramona Rosales shot photos.

-While chatting with ESSENCE Girls United – the premier destination for young Black women leaders and cultural disruptors –Marsai dished on everything from diversity in Hollywood, she dished on rewriting the rules and living authentically as a young Black woman.
+While chatting with ESSENCE Girls United – the premier destination for young Black women leaders and cultural disruptors –Marsai dished on everything from diversity in Hollywood, rewriting the rules, and living authentically as a young Black woman.

 She also participated in the first ESSENCE Girls United Summit on October 10th, the weekend of the International Day of the Girl, and held a masterclass to share her wisdom.